zhuxiaoyu1019/css-and-bootstrap/README.md

 # Portfolio

+## Description

 This is a responsive porfolio.
 As responsive design ensures that web applications render well on a variety of devices and window or screen sizes.

+## Technologies Used

+ JQuery, HTML, and CSS on top of the Bootstrap framework

 ## Components